The Ups and Downs of Flying with Wizz Air.

 We’ve had no issues with checking in with Wizz Air.
 The one downfall is that Wizz Air doesn’t send a reminder email 24 hours before departure so you have to remember and check in online.

 We’ve used a computer but almost every time we’ve used the Wizz Air app to check-in and we’ve had no issues.
 We’ve even added a carry-on bag after check-in for a reasonable fee and it was a flawless process.

 We’ve read that sometimes the online check in wasn’t available for certain routes and when the customers went to the counter they charged them 30 euro for not doing it beforehand.
 Now, we’re not defending Wizz here but this hasn’t happened to us.

 In one incident on Trip Advisor, it was determined that it was the passenger’s fault for not clearly reading that the version of the boarding pass they accessed had to be printed out.

 So, it’s hard to make a clear case for Wizz being the bad guy here.
 Remember, this can happen on the other budget airlines as well so it’s just something to be aware of!

 Prices with Wizz Air

-In flight, the food isn’t terribly overpriced.
+In-flight, the food isn’t terribly overpriced.
 Many of the sandwich and beverage combinations are around 5-7 euro, which is standard for food on these airlines.
-We usually bring food with us so we don’t buy in-flight but we wouldn’t have an issue if we had to while flying with Wizz.
+However, we usually bring food with us so we don’t buy in-flight anyway.

 Wizz Air App